pointOfive/Home/Analysis/README.md

-The `Scikit-Learn` `Pipeline` package facilitates data processing and transformation within a cross validation context by providing `pipeline` objects that envoke a series of `.transform` methods as part of `.fit` and `.predict` calls.
+The `Scikit-Learn` `Pipeline` package facilitates data processing and transformation within a cross validation context by providing `pipeline` objects that invoke a series of `.transform` methods as part of `.fit` and `.predict` calls.
-This functionality simplifies and abstracts the data modeling process, but the capabilities available out of the box leave some things to be desired; namely, the built-in `Transforer` objects do not provide the full control that an analyst might require.
+This functionality simplifies and abstracts the data modeling process, but the capabilities available out of the box leave some things to be desired; namely, the built-in `Transformer` objects do not provide the full control that an analyst might require.
 I have therefore amended and wrapped these functionalities in my own `Transformer` class objects which provide